General FAQs

 What are Stepping Stones open hours?
 What days is the food pantry open?

 There is staff onsite between 8am and 5pm Monday through Friday.
 Donations can be dropped off during these times.
 If other arrangements need to be made, please contact our office.
-The food pantry itself is open Mondays 1pm-4pm, Tuesdays 10am-1pm, Wednesdays 2pm-6pm, Fridays 2pm -6pm, and Saturdays 9am-12pm.
+For pantry hours, click here.

 How many people in Dunn County are homeless and/or food insecure?